Our Story

 At Bioelectrix, our journey began with a simple question: what if we could help the body heal itself faster using electricity?

 For most people, a small wound is a minor inconvenience.
-It heals quickly and is soon forgotten.
-But for millions worldwide, especially people living with diabetes, poor circulation, or limited mobility, even a small wound can become serious and sometimes life-threatening.
+But for millions worldwide even a small wound can become serious and sometimes life-threatening.

 That is the problem we set out to solve.